Centeva/Centeva.DomainModeling/README.md

 The `BaseEntity` class can be inherited for your project's entities.

-* The `Id` property (your unique identities) has a `public` setter but try to avoid using it in application code.
+* The `Id` property (your entity's unique identifier) has a `public` setter but try to avoid using it in application code, especially if your database is auto-generating values.
 However, it can be helpful when seeding data both in tests and in your application.

-You should strive to protect an entity's invariants using appropriate measures such as private setters, read-only collections, and public methods for updating the entity's properties.
+You should strive to protect an entity's invariants using appropriate measures such as private setters, read-only collections, constructors, and public methods for updating the entity's properties.

 In addition, register Domain Events within your entity's methods if you expect to have side effects as a result of calling those methods (such as changes to